 Truck drivers are under an enormous amount of pressure to deliver their loads.
 Demanding deadlines and schedules, regulations that aren’t enforced, and truckers that are not able to recognize when they are fatigued can result in tired driver accidents.

-As a trusted law firm in California, The Barnes Firm understands the severity of truck driver fatigue.
+As a trusted law firm, The Barnes Firm understands the severity of truck driver fatigue.
 If you or someone you know has been involved in an accident with a driver who was falling asleep, contact us today for legal counsel.